 “I figured this was one of the overlooked projects, and I put it on my list for funding,” she said.

-The appropriations package has been signed by the House and Senate and signed into law, she said.
+The appropriations package has passed the House and Senate and been signed into law, she said.

 “This funding has been signed into law,” Lofgren said.
 “If they drag their feet on the money, I want to know about it, because we’ll jump all over them and make sure that the money comes through.”